Amazon imagines a world where you pay with your hand. Privacy experts aren’t so sure.

 In the first half of 2020, Amazon said it received more than 3,000 requests from law enforcement for user information across its products, and that it complied with almost 2,000 of them.
 The company says it complies with law enforcement requests for Amazon One the same way it does for its other products.

 The new One device looks similar to a regular credit card machine.
 To get a first-time user set up, it uses cameras to scan their hand.
 It then encrypts the images and uploads them to the cloud.
 Amazon’s Catallozzi says the scans are used to map out identifying features on the palm — the pattern of veins under the skin, the lines and ridges on the surface — and create a unique “signature” for the user.
-You hold your hand inches away making it conveniently contact-free during a pandemic.
+You hold your hand inches away, making it conveniently contact-free during a pandemic.

-Fingerprints and face-scans on smartphones aren’t uploaded into any databases.
+Fingerprints and face scans on smartphones aren’t uploaded into any databases.
 Amazon said the encrypted palm images it captures are stored in a custom-built area of the cloud.
-When asked, the company did not say how long each image would be stored, only that it is long enough to do things like generate the signature, update it if your hand changes over time, or process a transaction.
-Users can ask to delete their accounts, including the images, at any time, said Catallozzi.
+When asked, the company did not say how long each image would be stored, only that it is long enough to do things like generate the signature, update it if your hand changes over time or process a transaction.
+Users can ask to delete their accounts, including the images, at any time, Catallozzi said.

 While not as common as fingerprints, palm prints are used by law enforcement to identify suspects.
 The FBI’s National Palm Print System, for example, contains more than 29 million palm prints.